Your ops team runs the merged Dallas business out of forty spreadsheets and a Retool app nobody trusts

 How to choose a developer in Dallas

 Hire a team that knows when an internal tool deserves real engineering and when low-code is genuinely the right answer; the honest ones will tell you to keep some things in Retool.
 Ask for an example where they replaced a critical internal app and how they handled the data migration and audit requirements.
 In a finance-adjacent Dallas market, audit and permissions are not optional, so probe those hard.
-A strong partner connects internal tools to your business intelligence dashboards and inventory management software so ops sees one coherent operational picture instead of a wall of tabs.
+A strong partner connects internal tools to your business intelligence (BI) dashboards and inventory management software so ops sees one coherent operational picture instead of a wall of tabs.

 - !They quote a flat 'we'll rebuild it in Retool' without asking about audit needs; ask how they handle compliance logging